-Current Use: Arable land

-Surface water flood risk affects southern corner and Flood Risk:
+Site Area: 0.1ha Current Use: Arable land Flood Risk: Surface water flood risk affects southern corner and adjacent road.
+Environmental Designations: Dark Skies: Part E1(a) Historic Environment: South Harting Conservation Area

-adjacent road.

-9.209 This site forms part of a much larger arable field on the north-eastern edge of the village.
+9.225 This site forms part of a much larger arable field on the north-eastern edge of the village.
 The allocated area is along the frontage of Elsted Road, a relatively busy lane which connects South Harting with Midhurst.
 The site is located in a sensitive position in its immediate context, being adjacent to the village conservation area, though of limited impact in wider views as a result of topography.
 The field slopes down relatively sharply to the road and especially to the south-eastern corner of the site.
 A flat stream corridor lies adjacent to the east.

-- 9.210 The site is of importance to the setting of South Harting Conservation Area and any development must preserve and enhance that setting.
+9.226 The site is of importance to the setting of South Harting Conservation Area and any development must preserve and enhance that setting.
 Since the site currently makes a positive contribution to that setting, this means that the development must be designed to a high standard.
-The site adjoins the South Harting Conservation Area to the west (the house called 'South Bank'), the south (Elsted Road, including the site's own verge, and the new housing opposite) and close by to the west (Horses Knapp cottages, although the intervening field is outside the conservation area). - 9.211 Particular care must be had to the impact of development on views eastwards along Elsted Road towards the site.
-Boundary treatments on the site will be particularly important. - 9.212 Entrance(s) to the site must be carefully sited with adequate visibility splays. - 9.213 The site is immediately to the west of the main core zone for the Dark Night Sky Reserve and this should be accounted for in design proposals. - 9.214 Surface water flood risk is an issue adjacent to and overlapping the site, with no public surface water sewers available.
+The site adjoins the South Harting Conservation Area to the west (the house called 'South Bank'), the south (Elsted Road, including the site's own verge, and the new housing opposite) and close by to the west (Horses Knapp cottages, although the intervening field is outside the conservation area).

+9.227 Particular care must be had to the impact of development on views eastwards along Elsted Road towards the site.
+Boundary treatments on the site will be particularly important.

+9.228 Entrance(s) to the site must be carefully sited with adequate visibility splays.

+9.229 The site is immediately to the west of the main core zone for the Dark Night Sky Reserve and this should be accounted for in design proposals.

+9.230 Surface water flood risk is an issue adjacent to and overlapping the site, with no public surface water sewers available.
 However, the adjacent stream valley is also of ecological value.
 Care will therefore be needed with surface water disposal.
-The Level I Update and Level 2 SFRA provides recommendations for a site specific flood risk assessment and the suitability and design of SuDS. - 9.215 Lighting and fenestration must also be ecologically sensitive to avoid light pollution impacts on the stream corridor. - 9.216 Development proposals should therefore be suitably informed by the following evidence studies: - Archaeological and historic environment surveys; - Ecology Assessment; - Heritage Statement; and - Surface Water Flood Risk Assessment and Management Plan.
+The Level 1 Update and Level 2 SFRA provides recommendations for a site specific FRA and the suitability and design of SuDS.

+9.231 Lighting and fenestration must also be ecologically sensitive to avoid light pollution impacts on the stream corridor.

+9.232 Development proposals should therefore be suitably informed by the following evidence studies:

+- Archaeological and historic environment surveys;

+- Ecology Assessment;

+- Heritage Statement; and

+- Surface Water FRA and Management Plan.

-Allocation Policy SD91: Land North of the Forge, South Harting
+Allocation Policy SD87: Land North of the Forge, South Harting (see map pg 250)

-- Land North of the Forge, South Harting is allocated for the development of 5 to 6 residential dwellings (class C3 use).
+- Land North of the Forge, South Harting is allocated for the development of 5 to 6 residential dwellings (Class C3 Use).
 Planning permission will not be granted for any other uses.
 Detailed proposals that meet the following site specific development requirements will be permitted: - a) Development must preserve and enhance the setting of South Harting Conservation Area, with special regard to views from the west; - b) The location of new housing and access roads to have regard to localised areas of potential surface water flooding; and - c) To provide all necessary vehicular parking on-site to avoid additional on street parking in local roads. - 2.
 In order for the development to have an overall positive impact on the ability of the natural environment to contribute to ecosystem services, development proposals must address the following: - a) Minimise hard surfaced areas on site, and - b) New planting should be suitable for pollinating species.